vamshireddy/Mighty-Conference/README.md

 	{"NEW_CLIENT":"akshay"}

    If someone goes out of the system, server sends the following message to all of the clients

         {"DEL_CLIENT":"vamshi"}

 7. Heartbeack acks are received from the clients on the respective server threads

     {"HEARTBEAT":"beep"}

     {"HEARTBEAT":"beepbeep"}

+8. If someone wants to chat with anyone on the clients list, he requests the server to connect him to the other peer.
+    {"REQUEST":"vamshi"} client --> server
+9. Server on getting a request, will check whether the other peer is ready to receive the call.
+It will inturn send a message to the other peer and confirms the acceptance.
+    {"AREYOUFREE?"}  server --> other peer

+10. Other peer will reply +vely if it is free else with some -ve reponse.
+    {"AREYOUFREE?","YES"} other peer-> server

+11. Server will deliver the details to the initiator.
+    {"RESPONSE":["192.168.56.101","8234"]}

+12. If the other peer is not free, then it will send
+    {"AREYOUFREE?":"NO"}

+13. Server sends back a response to initiator
+    {"RESPONSE":["BUSY","BUSY"]}

 #### How to send messages ####